matbell/ASK/BuiltinProbes.md

 CAPABILITIES        | Authentication, key management, and encryption schemes supported by the AP FREQUENCY           | The primary 20 MHz frequency (in MHz) of the channel over which the client is communicating with the access point
-CONNECTED           | _TRUE/FALSE_ if the device is currently connected to the Access Point
+CONNECTED           | _TRUE/FALSE_ if the device is currently connected to the Access Point CONFIGURED          | _TRUE/FALSE_ if the AP is in the list of already configured WIFi Networks

 # Sensors